tensorflow/tensorflow/g3doc/Rationale.md

 ```

 As per the [MLIR spec](LangRef.md), the restrictions on dimensions and symbol
-identifiers to be used with the affine.apply instruction only apply to accesses
+identifiers to be used with the affine.apply operation only apply to accesses
-inside `affine.for` and `affine.if` instructions.
-However, an analysis of
+inside `affine.for` and `affine.if` operations.
+However, an analysis of accesses
-accesses inside the called function (`@search_body`) is necessary to determine
+inside the called function (`@search_body`) is necessary to determine if the
-if the `%i` loop could be parallelized: such function access analysis is calling
+`%i` loop could be parallelized: such function access analysis is calling
 context sensitive.

 ### Non-affine loop bounds {#non-affine-loop-bounds}